elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-tile-risk-assessment-model-evaluate-individual-capability.md

 url: /learn/nursing/questions/how-does-the-tile-risk-assessment-model-evaluate-individual-capability
 score: -1.0
 related_article1:
-    id: 169510
+    id: 169506
-    title: What is the importance of ensuring patient consent in care environments?
+    title: >-
+        What training responsibilities do employers have under the duty of care?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-importance-of-ensuring-patient-consent-in-care-environments
+    url: /learn/nursing/questions/what-training-responsibilities-do-employers-have-under-the-duty-of-care
 related_article2:
-    id: 169513
+    id: 169498
-    title: What should be included in a visual inspection for equipment safety checks?
+    title: >-
+        How should employees report risks and incidents according to the Health and Safety at Work Act?
     subject: Nursing
-    url: /learn/nursing/questions/what-should-be-included-in-a-visual-inspection-for-equipment-safety-checks
+    url: /learn/nursing/questions/how-should-employees-report-risks-and-incidents-according-to-the-health-and-safety-at-work-act
 related_article3:
-    id: 169504
+    id: 169509
-    title: Why is regular servicing and maintenance of equipment crucial for safety?
+    title: >-
+        How should patient dignity be maintained during handling in care settings?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-regular-servicing-and-maintenance-of-equipment-crucial-for-safety
+    url: /learn/nursing/questions/how-should-patient-dignity-be-maintained-during-handling-in-care-settings
 related_article4:
-    id: 169505
+    id: 169498
-    title: What are the employee's duties in reporting faulty equipment under the duty of care?
+    title: >-
+        How should employees report risks and incidents according to the Health and Safety at Work Act?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-employees-duties-in-reporting-faulty-equipment-under-the-duty-of-care
+    url: /learn/nursing/questions/how-should-employees-report-risks-and-incidents-according-to-the-health-and-safety-at-work-act
 related_article5:
     id: 169513
+    title: >-
-    title: What should be included in a visual inspection for equipment safety checks?
+        What should be included in a visual inspection for equipment safety checks?
     subject: Nursing
     url: /learn/nursing/questions/what-should-be-included-in-a-visual-inspection-for-equipment-safety-checks
 ---